licky-licky/toji-no-miko-translations/docs/md/docs/Out_of_Season_Cherry_Blossom_Front.md

 **Yui:** Glug, glug, glug...
 Phwaah\~\!
 I can't tell if that tasted good or bad, but give me another one\!
 **Sayaka:** Yui...
 Did you drink the whole bottle?
 **Hiyori:** She said it's supposed to help with recovery, but would it really be safe drinking that much?
 **Yui:** When I started drinking it down, I just couldn't stop myself.
-Actually, what's with this stuff\!?
+Actually, what's with this stuff\!\?
 My body's burning up all of a sudden\!
 **Tsugumi:** I see, if you drink that much at once, the body rapidly begins to warm itself...
 I've gained some unexpectedly useful data from this.
 **Yui:** Ahh\~, everything's warm and fuzzy, like it's the middle of summer\!
 I just want to leave my uniform behind, throw on a swimsuit, and hop in the sea-\!
 **Yui:** Ah...
-What if, if everyone drinks this, then you'll all start heating up, and we can have our flower viewing party in swimsuits\!?
+What if, if everyone drinks this, then you'll all start heating up, and we can have our flower viewing party in swimsuits\!\?
 **Mirja:** What a corrupt line of thinking...
 **Yui:** I found another bottle\!
 Here, Sayaka-chan, Hiyori-chan, take a good long gulp of this\!
 Come on, open wide\!
 **Kiyoka:** Yui-chan, you're like an old man coming up to bother young girls in the park...